divyamanivannan92/fundvis-overlay-demo/README.md

 npm install
 ```

 **Doing npm install should install all the dependencies like tailwind and fontawesome.
-If there are any issues, below are the commands to install it
+If there are any issues, please use the below commands to install the same.

 **Tailwind** - Installing tailwind
 ```bash